davemers0160/dfd/dfd_graphcuts/README.md

 ## References

-When using this work please cite the follokwing:
+When using this work please cite the following:

 [3-D SCENE RECONSTRUCTION FOR PASSIVE RANGING USING DEPTH FROM DEFOCUS AND DEEP LEARNING](https://hammer.figshare.com/articles/3-D_SCENE_RECONSTRUCTION_FOR_PASSIVE_RANGING_USING_DEPTH_FROM_DEFOCUS_AND_DEEP_LEARNING/8938376/1)